BigThonkers/ThonkTools/README.md

 ### a, b, s, Da, Db

-Calculate linear regression by hand.
+Calculate linear regression "by hand".
 Requires x and y inputs.
+Getting the values from pyplot is probably faster, but at least you know exactly what's being done in this case.

 ### t